Reno County, Kansas

 These railroads were instrumental in developing not only Reno County but all of Kansas.
 The railroads played a significant role in developing some of the smaller towns within the county.
 The arrival of the Santa Fe Railroad established Hutchinson, Partridge, Abbyville, Plevna, and Sylvia.
 The Rock Island and Frisco Railroads established some other small cities in the County.

-The post offices in the county in 1910 were Abbyville, Arlington, Bernal, Buhler, Castleton, Darlow, Haven, Hutchinson, Langdon, Medora, Nickerson, Ost, Partridge, Plevna, Pretty Prairie, Sylvia, Turon, and Yoder.
+In 1910, the county’s post offices were Abbyville, Arlington, Bernal, Buhler, Castleton, Darlow, Haven, Hutchinson, Langdon, Medora, Nickerson, Ost, Partridge, Plevna, Pretty Prairie, Sylvia, Turon, and Yoder.

 Carey Salt Company in Hutchinson, Kansas.